2023 Toyota Tundra — Carivo review 2023 model shown

 The 2023 Toyota Tundra is a truck that earns a Carivo score of 7.9/10 — rated Recommended.
 Its strongest dimension is Reliability at 8.3/10, while Value at 7.1/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Reliability and safety are the two dimensions that matter most for long-term ownership costs.
-Reliability comes in at 8.3/10 — above average, with owner data showing fewer issues than the segment mean.
-It's not flawless, but it's a dependable choice for most buyers.
-Safety lands at 8.1/10 — solid scores across crash testing with a reasonable standard safety package, though some rivals offer more advanced driver-assist features as standard.
+The reliability picture is solid rather than spectacular: 8.3/10, which puts it comfortably above the class median.
+Safety lands at 8.1/10 — solid, though some rivals offer more advanced driver-assist features as standard.
+Confirm official results for your trim at nhtsa.gov/ratings.

 Priced from $38,766–$51,701, 19 MPG, seating 5, the Toyota Tundra sits in the mid-market bracket of the truck segment.
 At 7.1/10 for value, it delivers fair pricing for what's on offer, though the best alternatives in this price range score slightly higher.
 At 3 years old, it's worth checking whether a newer generation or refresh has addressed any weaker dimensions — compare it to the current model year before buying.